pathilink/MBA_USP-Esalq_TCC/references_summaries/Normative-Constraints-to-Women_2021.md

 strongest among groups that experienced more restrictive norms around mobility, such as religious communities and lower caste groups."
 (Center for Financial Inclusion, 2021, p.
 16)

+> "The removal of fees was also aimed at reducing objections from husbands or family members to women opening accounts based on cost.
+In addition to these features, MiBank simultaneously introduced female-friendly communication channels by opening a WhatsApp group of all account holders at each bank branch and recruiting and training female agents.
+52 MiBank has seen sustained women’s account activity in areas where they have female agents, a result of giving women an in-person touchpoint.
+53 Now, the women-only Hibiscus mobile wallets comprise nearly half of MiBank’s accounts."
+(Center for Financial Inclusion, 2021, p.
+18)

 ## 6. Análise geral da obra destacando as concordâncias e discordâncias com a proposta de pesquisa